-Royal South Hants Hospital
+Royal South Hants ultrasound

-Types of ultrasound examinations available
+Types of ultrasound examinations

 General abdominal ultrasound

-Ultrasound is particularly suited to look at the soft tissue organs within the abdomen.
-These include the liver, gallbladder, spleen, kidneys, pancreas as well as the large blood vessel such as the aorta.
+Ultrasound can be used to look at the soft tissue organs within the abdomen such as the liver, gallbladder, spleen, kidneys and pancreas as well as the large blood vessel such as the aorta.
 Ultrasound tells us about the size and texture of these organs, and about the presence of stones.

 Superficial and small parts ultrasound

 Doppler ultrasound allows visualisation and assessment of blood flow in the veins and arteries within the body, such as arteries within the neck and varicose veins of the lower legs.
-This type of examination usually takes longer than general ultrasound scans, but the method of scanning is still the same
+This type of examination usually takes longer than general ultrasound scans, but the method of scanning is the same.